F33RNI/Liberty-Way/Wiki.md

-# Liberty Drones - EN
+# Autonomous Multirotor Landing System (AMLS) - EN

 ![Logo](https://github.com/XxOinvizioNxX/Liberty-Way/blob/main/git_images/logo_book.png "Logo")

-## The goal of our project is to create a system for autonomous control, tracking and landing of drones as a part of a bigger delivery system.
+## The goal is to automatically land a drone on a moving platform

-Our system is capable of guiding the drone towards GPS waypoints, stabilizing it over the platform using GPS and optical stabilizations, and performing capture and landing.
-### Liberty Drones Article
+### AMLS Article

-This Article describes the Libery Drones project.
-Namely,Liberty-X, Eitude, Sonarus, GPS Mixer and GPS to Serial app.
+In this Article we will describe AMLS project.
+Namely, AMLS Optical stabilization, GPS holding, GPS following, Altitude holding, Grappling, Weather protection, Speed measurement and Illumination systems.
+In addition, we will make clear of how it works and how it was done!

 ### Our main GitHub repository